ShreshthaShukla/MetaWiz/README.md

 E.g.: python3 Parser.py --title "Harry Potter and the Philosopher's Stone" --seriesNumber "1"

 Coding Style Guide:
-The coding style used for the Python code is PEP 8 -- Style Guide for Python Code The coding style used for the PHP code is PEAR -- [PEAR] Manual :: Coding Standards
+The coding style used for the Python code is PEP 8 -- Style Guide for Python Code<br>
+The coding style used for the PHP code is PEAR -- [PEAR] Manual :: Coding Standards

 Contributors: